-With attractions and activities that appeal to kids of all ages, Montana is a great place for a family vacation.
-Dinosaur fossils, Old West towns, and boating and swimming are among the things that children adore and that adults enjoy as well, creating opportunities for experiences where the whole multi-generational gang can have fun together.
+With attractions and activities that appeal to kids of all ages, Montana is an excellent place for a family vacation.
+Dinosaur fossils, Old West towns, boating, and swimming are among the things that children adore and that adults enjoy as well—creating opportunities for experiences where the whole multi-generational gang can have fun together.

 Here are our recommendations for family vacation destinations in Montana.

 Outdoor activities are the focus in Whitefish, a mountain resort town located near the west entrance to Glacier National Park.
 The town's major attraction is Whitefish Mountain Resort at Big Mountain, where you'll enjoy hiking, biking, and horseback riding in the summer.
 In the winter, try some skiing and snowboarding.